 Did you have a great speaker with a large following?
 Use the content to show you’re a thought leader in your space as the video will likely be appreciated by those in your sector who could not make it.
-We’ve worked with companies who utilised the video as a lead magnet and saw a massive uptick of leads and inbound inquiries.
+We’ve worked with companies who utilised the video as a lead magnet and saw a massive uptick of leads and inbound enquiries.

 Simply putting the video on your website is not only valuable content for your potential or existing customers, but it works wonders for your SEO.
-There are a few reasons for this but firstly users will simply stay longer on your website if they are watching videos.
+There are a few reasons for this, firstly users will simply stay longer on your website if they are watching videos.
 Secondly, according to a study from Forrester Research video is 50 times more likely to achieve organic page ranks in Google than plain text results.